Fortisque/cs172-notes/lecture-10/index.md

 Therefore, this is a valid recognizer for $$H^{C}$$; this contradiction implies that $$AH$$ is unrecognizable.

-*Thanks to Luca Trevisan for pointing out typo.*
+*Thanks to Luca Trevisan and Saam Barati for pointing out typos.*